 AsyncStoreLibraryDirectory The path of the directory that contains the library to use to connect to the database.
 Specify either an absolute path, or a path relative to the server executable file.

-AsyncStoreLibraryName

-The name of the library to use to connect to the database.
+AsyncStoreLibraryName The name of the library to use to connect to the database.
 You can omit the file extension.
-The following libraries are available:

-- postgresAsyncStoreLibrary for connecting to a PostgreSQL database. - mysqlAsyncStoreLibrary for connecting to a MySQL database.
+The following libraries are available: postgresAsyncStoreLibrary - for connecting to a PostgreSQL database. mysqlAsyncStoreLibrary - for connecting to a MySQL database.
+ConnectionString The connection string to use to connect to the database.

-ConnectionString

-The connection string to use to connect to the database.
 The user that you specify must have permission to create tables in the database.
-For example:

-ConnectionString=DSN=my ASYNC QUEUE

-ConnectionString=Driver={PostgreSQL}; Server=10.0.0.1; Port=9876;

-Database=SharedActions; Uid=user; Pwd=password;
+For example: ConnectionString=DSN=my_ASYNC_QUEUE or ConnectionString=Driver={PostgreSQL}; Server=10.0.0.1; Port=9876; Database=SharedActions; Uid=user; Pwd=password; MaxVarcharSize=0; For example:

-MaxVarcharSize=0;

-[Actions] AsyncStoreLibraryDirectory=acidlls AsyncStoreLibraryName=postgresAsyncStoreLibrary ConnectionString=DSN=ActionStore
+[Actions] AsyncStoreLibraryDirectory=acidlls AsyncStoreLibraryName=postgresAsyncStoreLibrary ConnectionString=DSN=ActionStore setting this parameter to the name of the component.